-It isn’t a “how-to become a millionaire” book, but a compilation of observations about how the thoughts and actions of self-made millionaires differ from the typical middle-class worker.
+It isn’t a “how to become a millionaire” book, but rather a compilation of observations about how the thoughts and actions of self-made millionaires differ from those of the typical middle-class worker.
 The basis of the content comes from a 20-year study of more than 1,000 real-world millionaires.
 From the study data, the authors drew paradigms and conclusions about the keys to building high net worth.

 The deductions drawn from survey responses confront pre-conceived notions of what it means to become wealthy.
 In particular, most people assume that being a millionaire means having enough money to never worry about how much you spend and that the keys to accumulating wealth are to:

 - Inherit it from successful parents or relatives

 - Earn advanced degrees at the best universities

 - Be smarter or more intelligent than others